11968-ship-it/holbertonschool-hbnb/part1/README.md

 ** Key Notes **

-* Validation occurs in the Business Logic layer.
-* The controller does not interact directly with the database.
-* Persistence is handled exclusively by the repository.
+* User: Initiates the creation request.
+* API Layer: Handles authentication, request validation, and response formatting.
+* Business Logic Layer: Applies all business rules (e.g., required fields, owner verification) and prepares the object for storage.
+* Database Layer: Persists the data and confirms the operation.

+The diagram clearly shows how information flows from the client to the database and back.

 ** API Call: Create Place **
 * Endpoint: POST /places